News & Media

-EU responds to challenges in Philippine jails due to COVID-19 Pandemic
+EU Responds to challenges in Ph Jail due to COVID-19 Pandemic

 Due to the heightened concern on the plight of persons deprived of liberty (PDLs) in light of the COVID-19 pandemic, the European Union’s GOJUST Programme in consultation with the Bureau of Jail Management and Penology (BJMP), will provide detention facilities with multimedia tablets for the eDalaw system; as well as test kits, disinfecting agents and personal protective equipment (PPEs) for inmates and jail personnel.